 The course includes definitions, principles and factors related to the manifestation of infectious and non-infectious diseases, including tracing their sources, modes of survey conduction, controlling spread and initiating measures to prevent recurrences.

-Pre-requisite: MHM401/529, MHM402/530, MHM404/532
+Pre-requisite: MHM402 or 530, MHM404 or MHM532

 MHM508/608 Pharmaceutical Marketing & Quality Assurance

 This course examines the nature of pharmaceutical industrial market and analyses of customer procurement strategy, product policy, pricing, distributing strategy and sales force management strategy.